aerogear-attic/aerogear-simplepush-server/wildfly-module/README.md

 ## Configuring WildFly

-### Enabling Transport Layer Security (TLS/SSL)
-If you want to enable TLS/SSL support for the server then you must provide a keystore for the server to use.
-This keystore must be accessible on the server classpath and a system variable named ```simplepush.keystore.path``` and ```simplepush.keystore.password``` must be provided so that the server can find them.
-On WildFly you can add these properties using any of the administration interfaces.
-An example can be found in ```src/main/resources/wildfly-config.cli```.

 ### Adding the Mysql module
-AeroGear Simple Push server uses MySql datasource for persistence when deployed in WildFly and the database needs to be configured as well as the application server.
+AeroGear Simple Push server uses a MySql datasource for persistence when deployed in WildFly and the database needs to be configured as well as the application server.

 #### Create a database and database user